-- 6.2.2 Sexual abuse is when a child is forced or persuaded to take part in sexual activity.
+6.2.2 Sexual abuse is when a child is forced or persuaded to take part in sexual activity.
 This may involve physical contact or non-contact activities and can happen online or offline.
 Contact abuse involves activity where an abuser makes contact with a child.
+It includes:

-It includes: - Sexual touching of any part of the body whether a child is wearing clothes or not - Forcing or encouraging a child to take part in sexual activity - Making a child take their clothes off or touching someone else's genitals - Rape or penetration by putting an object or body part inside a child's mouth, vagina or anus - Non-contact abuse involves activities where there is no physical contact.
-It includes: - Flashing at a child - Encouraging or forcing a child to watch or hear sexual acts - Not taking proper measures to prevent a child being exposed to sexual activity by others - Making a child masturbate whilst others watch - Persuading a child to make, view or distribute child abuse images - Making, viewing or distributing child abuse images - Allowing someone else to make, view or distribute child abuse images - Meeting a child following grooming with the intent of abusing them - Sexually exploiting a child for money, power or status - 6.2.3 Emotional abuse is emotional maltreatment of a child, which has a severe and persistent negative effect on the child's emotional development.
+- Sexual touching of any part of the body whether a child is wearing clothes or not - Forcing or encouraging a child to take part in sexual activity - Making a child take their clothes off or touching someone else's genitals - Rape or penetration by putting an object or body part inside a child's mouth, vagina or anus

+Non-contact abuse involves activities where there is no physical contact.
+It includes:

+- Flashing at a child - Encouraging or forcing a child to watch or hear sexual acts - Not taking proper measures to prevent a child being exposed to sexual activity by others - Making a child masturbate whilst others watch - Persuading a child to make, view or distribute child abuse images - Making, viewing or distributing child abuse images - Allowing someone else to make, view or distribute child abuse images - Meeting a child following grooming with the intent of abusing them - Sexually exploiting a child for money, power or status

+6.2.3 Emotional abuse is emotional maltreatment of a child, which has a severe and persistent negative effect on the child's emotional development.
 It is also known as psychological abuse.
-There are several categories of emotional abuse: - Emotional neglect ignoring the child; not showing affection - Rejection verbal humiliation; name-calling; criticism; physical abandonment; excluding the child from activities
+There are several categories of emotional abuse:

+- Bullying verbal humiliation; name-calling; undermining or mocking a child - Rejection telling a child they aren't good enough; not listening to a child or letting them express their views; belittling a child; not communicating with a child; physical abandonment; excluding the child from activities

-- Isolating putting unreasonable limitations on a child's freedom of movement; restricting social interaction; not communicating with the child - Exploiting or corrupting encouraging a child to take part in criminal activities; forcing a child to take part in activities that are not appropriate for their stage of development - Terrorising threatening violence; bullying; deliberately frightening a child; deliberately putting a child in a dangerous situation
+- Manipulation gaslighting; coercing or persuading a child to take part in activities that they aren't comfortable with; aren't appropriate for their age or stage of development; are unsafe; - Imposing unreasonable expectations interacting with children in ways that are beyond their developmental capability; putting unreasonable limitations on a child's freedom; restricting or preventing social interaction - Terrorising threatening violence; deliberately frightening a child; deliberately putting a child in a dangerous situation - Exposing to ill-treatment of others children seeing or hearing ill-treatment of others, including through domestic abuse